fivequarters/fusebit.io/src/_blog/_posts/node-testing-comes-to-core.md

 tags: ['node.js']
 post_date_in_url: false
 post_og_image: https://fusebit.io/assets/images/blog/blog-node-testing.png
-posts_related: ['nodejs-https-imports',node-fetch'','monkey-patching-http-request']
+posts_related: ['nodejs-https-imports',node-fetch','monkey-patching-http-request']
 ---

 Node.js is adding a built-in testing module to Node core.
 It will come in the form of a new `node:test` module that exposes an API for creating, and executing JavaScript tests.
 As the tests execute, the results will be output using standard [TAP](https://testanything.org/) format.

 This is early in the development stage and things can change drastically, [follow the conversation](https://github.com/nodejs/node/pull/42325) along in Github.
+It's also available in [nightly builds](https://nodejs.org/download/nightly/) released after the 22nd of March, 2022.

 In this post, I’ll go through the details of this new feature and I’ll also make sure to send out an update when the feature is officially released.
 Follow us on [Twitter](https://twitter.com/fusebitio) to be notified when!